-The Deliverable D6.11 Public Communication Kit (First Release) is a public instrument that can be used for communication/dissemination purposes without asking prior advice on contents but project partners are always required to inform the Dissemination and Communication Manager about the specific channel where the Communication KIT will be used (Event, articles, conferences, meetings, social media) and the contact details to be currently used.
-The Communication KIT documents will be available for free download from the Project Website and they will be updated at M18 (Communication KIT - Second release) and at M36 (Communication Kit - Final release).
+The Deliverable D6.11 Public Communication Kit (First Release) is a public instrument that can be used for communication/dissemination purposes without asking prior advice on contents but project partners have been always required and will be required to inform the Dissemination and Communication Manager about the specific channel where the Communication KIT has been used and will be used (Event, articles, conferences, meetings, social media) and the contact details to be currently used.
+The Communication KIT documents will are available for free download from the Project Website and they have been updated at M18 (Communication KIT - Second release) and will be updated at M36 (Communication Kit - Final release).